johnmgarcia/johnmgarcia.github.io/replit.md

 ## Overview

 This is a professional, responsive personal resume website for JohnMatthew Garcia built with Flask and Bootstrap.
-The application serves as an online portfolio showcasing his data science expertise, network engineering experience, and academic credentials at UC Berkeley.
-The site features authentic content from his resume and LinkedIn profile, targeting potential employers in tech, data science, and network engineering fields.
+The application serves as an online portfolio showcasing his data science expertise, network engineering experience, and academic credentials.
+As a UC Berkeley Data Science graduate and incoming Georgia Tech Computer Science Master's student, the site features authentic content targeting potential employers in tech, data science, and network engineering fields.

 ## User Preferences